Springville, New York

 Springville is a village in the southeastern section of the town of Concord in Erie County, New York, United States.
-Springville is the principal community in the town and a major business location in southern Erie County.
-The population was 4,296 at the 2010 census.
+Springville is the principal community in the town and a major business location in the "southtowns" of Erie County.
+As of the 2020 census, Springville had a population of 4,225.
 It is part of the Buffalo-Niagara Falls metropolitan area.
 Springville was originally named "Fiddler's Green" before it was renamed "Springville".
 Springville is well known for being home to Glenn "Pop" Warner, an important figure in American Football history.

 History

 In 1808, Samuel Cochran became the first permanent settler in the town; it had been a tract of land once known as Holland Purchase.
 The Springville Academy, opening in 1830, became the first high school in Erie County.
 It was given its current name, Springville Griffith Institute, in 1867 to honor Archibald Griffith, a donor.
 The village of Springville was incorporated in 1834 from part of the town of Concord.
 The Dygert Farm on Elk Street was the site of the 1866 and 1867 Erie County Fair, and also served as training grounds for Jim Thorpe.

 The Springville post office contains a mural, Fiddler's Green, painted in 1939 by Victoria Hutson Huntley.
 Federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.

 Springville is home to five National Register of Historic Places-listed (NRHP) buildings (Citizens National Bank; Buffalo, Rochester and Pittsburgh Railroad Station; Baptist Church of Springville; United States Post Office; Scoby Power Plant and Dam) and the NRHP-listed East Main-Mechanic Streets Historic District and East Hill Historic District.